quinndiggity/dendrite/WIRING.md

 possible that all of the client API writers will end up being glued together and always deployed as a single unit.

+Outbound federation requests will probably need to be funnelled through a choke-point to implement ratelimiting and backoff correctly.

 ## Federation Send

  * Handles `/federation/v1/send/` requests.